 Any model (except animals!) can climb up or down fences, walls, etc. He must be touching what he wants to climb at the start of his movement phase.
 He may climb up to his total Movement in a single movement phase (but cannot run while he is climbing).
 Any remaining movement can be used as normal.
-If the height is more than the model's normal jumping down
+If the height is more than the model's normal move, he cannot climb the wall.